-Because I talk to them more openly than I did before, and I have a good understanding of what went wrong with my marriage, my kids have a much clearer picture of what it takes to make a relationship to work.
-That is a something that I wish I had had when entering into my marriage.
+Because I talk to them more openly than I did before, and I understand what went wrong with my marriage, my kids have a much clearer picture of what it takes to make a relationship work.
+That is something that I wish I had had when entering my marriage.

-Now my days are filled with a happiness and contentment that I haven’t known in a long time.
+My days are filled with happiness and contentment that I haven’t known in a long time.
 I wake up in the morning without that sinking feeling in my stomach.
-I spend my days working and being with the kids and living my life without the constant dread of that next little thing coming that would cause me pain.
+I spend my days working, being with the kids, and living my life without the constant dread of the next little thing coming that would cause me pain.

 This has made me a better person and a better mother.
-And have I mentioned?
+And have I mentioned it?
 Happier.

-One of the most wonderful part of my single life is the number of new friendships that I have developed.
+One of the most beautiful parts of my single life is the number of new friendships I have developed.

-When we are married, we tend to insulate ourselves from the rest of the world because of our relationship.
-We might have friends who are other couples but really our primary relationship is with our spouse.
+When married, we tend to insulate ourselves from the rest of the world because of our relationship.
+We might have friends in other couples, but our primary relationship is with our spouse.

-Now I have many, many friends, of all different stripes, who make my life fuller every day.
-And they say that the number one cause of sustained happiness is good friendships.
+Now I have many friends of all different stripes who make my life fuller every day.
+And they say that good friendships are the number one cause of sustained happiness.
 How lucky am I?

 The life that I am leading makes me happy every day.

-When I was married I was so lonely and sad that I never had any hope for the future.
-When you are living a life mired in unhappiness, any positive thoughts for the future are impossible.
+When I was married, I was so lonely and sad that I never had any hope for the future.
+When you live a life mired in unhappiness, positive thoughts for the future are impossible.

 Now I know that the sky is the limit.
-I can have all of the personal success that I want as long as I am willing to go for it.
-I have my own business, of which I am proud, my kids are turning into amazing adults and I have a man who I love deeply with whom I hope to spend the rest of my life.
+I can have all the personal success I want as long as I am willing to go for it.
+I have my own business, of which I am proud, my kids are turning into amazing adults, and I have a man I love deeply with whom I hope to spend the rest of my life.

-I have been through a lot but all of it makes me who I am today.
+I have been through a lot, but it makes me who I am today.
 And I love who I am today…

-When Angelina Jolie filed for divorce from Brad Pitt last year, heer lawyer stated that she “did it for the health of her family.”
-A reporter declared “Love is Dead.”
+When Angelina Jolie filed for divorce from Brad Pitt last year, her lawyer said she “did it for the health of her family.”
+A reporter declared, “Love is Dead.”

 I would say that love is not dead but very much alive.
-Angelina, recognizing that her marriage could not be salvaged, made the difficult decision to get out of it, for her own health and the health of her family.
-So that they all could have the chance to be happy again.
-It is the end of something that wasn’t working and the beginning of something that will.
-A true act of love.
+Angelina, recognizing that her marriage could not be salvaged, made the difficult decision to get out of it for her own health and her family’s health.
+So that they all could have the chance to be happy again; it is the end of something that wasn’t working and the beginning of something that will.
+An actual act of love.

-I am not saying you should just walk out on your marriage but I do encourage you to consider the bigger picture…your happiness and the happiness of those around you.
-As I have said before, if you are living a life that makes your heart sing those you love will be better for it.
+I am not saying you should walk out on your marriage, but I encourage you to consider the bigger picture…your happiness and those around you.
+As I have said before, if you live a life that makes your heart sing, those you love will be better for it.